celikkoseoglu/celikk-personal-website/src/blog/darkModeAnimation.md

 const screenWidth = window.screen.height;
 const maxRadiusMultiplier = Math.pow(Math.max(screenWidth, screenHeight), (1.0&nbsp;/&nbsp;GROWTH\_FUNCTION\_EXPONENTIAL));</Code>

-When animating, the current radiusMultiplier can be compared with the maxRadiusMultipler.
+When animating, the current radiusMultiplier can be compared with the maxRadiusMultiplier.
 If we're past maxRadiusMultiplier, then it's time to stop animating.

 ####9) Using canvas as page background